 Imam Jawad Bayat, MA

-Jawad joined the spiritual care team in September 2017 and is currently an ACPE Certified Education Student.
+Jawad joined the spiritual care team in September 2017 and is currently an ACPE Certified Educator Candidate.
 A first generation Afghan American Muslim, he is a graduate of Hartford Seminary's Islamic Chaplaincy program and is ecclesiastically endorsed by the Islamic Society of North America.
 He earned his Bachelor of Arts in elementary/special education and psychology from the William Paterson University of New Jersey.
 He has served as both chaplain and imam in community, university, psychiatric, and medical contexts prior to relocating to Cleveland from Northern New Jersey with his wife, Elaha.